potassco/python-project-template/doc/content/quickstart.md

 # Quick start

-A simple explanation on how to use the system
+A simple explanation on how to use the system.

 ```shell
 fillname -h